-A fifth wheel (also called a 5th wheel) is a style of RV trailer that connects to the bed of a pickup and has a characteristic rise, or step-up, to the front of the rig.
+A fifth wheel (also called a 5th wheel) is one of the types of camping trailers that connects to the bed of a pickup and has a characteristic rise, or step-up, to the front of the rig.

 See the below feature to learn how a 5th wheel is different than a traditional travel trailer.

-Because fifth wheel trailers must have an area in front of it to fit over the tow vehicle, its living area is not on a single level.
+Because fifth wheel trailers must have an area in front of it to fit over the tow vehicle, their living space is not on a single level.